Kenny3231/GopherDrop/Readme.md

 ## 🌟 **Features**

 - **Send Text or Files**: Share sensitive information securely.
+- **Text Display in Page**: View text secrets directly in the browser with syntax highlighting support.
+- **Multi-File Support**: Automatically packages multiple files/folders into a ZIP archive.
 - **Password Protection**: Encrypt your secrets with a password.
+- **Interactive Password Form**: User-friendly password input with validation.
 - **One-Time Retrieval**: Automatically delete secrets after a single access.
-- **Expiration Settings**: Define how long a secret remains available.
+- **Expiration Settings**: Define how long a secret remains available with customizable options.
+- **Multi-Language Support**: Available in French 🇫🇷, English 🇺🇸, and Spanish 🇪🇸.
+- **Dark/Light Theme**: Toggle between dark and light modes with preference persistence.
+- **Customizable Branding**: Configure custom logo, background, favicon, and CSS.
 - **Responsive UI**: Built with Vue.js and Vuetify for a modern user experience.
 - **Dockerized Deployment**: Simple setup with Docker and Docker Compose.
 - **Production and Debug Modes**: Easily switch between production and debug builds.